Skip to main content Skip to footer

 For both options, you'll be presented with recovery codes.
 We recommend you store these in a secure place.
 These codes will be required if you lose access to your phone or authentication device.

-Some authenticators may ask you to authenticate CompendiaID instead of MyNHSPension.nhsbsa.nhs.uk - authenticate CompendiaID if asked.
-We're working to update this.
+Some authenticators may ask you to authenticate CompendiaID instead of MyNHSPension.nhsbsa.nhs.uk, authenticate with CompendiaID if asked.
+Please make sure a CompendiaID option is showing in your authenticator app before continuing.

 Contact us

-If you need any further help or assistance in signing up to My NHS Pension or with using the service, you can contact our dedicated My NHS Pension Customer Contact Centre team by:
+If you need any further help or assistance in signing up to My NHS Pension or with using the service, you can contact our dedicated My NHS Pension Customer Contact Centre team:

 Email: nhsbsa.mynhspension@nhsbsa.nhs.uk

-For queries about your employment or pension data in My NHS Pension, contact your employer in the first instance.
-If you need further support, visit Membership of the NHS Pension Scheme for more information.
+For queries about your employment or pension data held in My NHS Pension, contact your employer in the first instance.
+If you need further support, visit the Membership of the NHS Pension Scheme page for more information.